 For graduate students, the total number of hours from transfer credit (which may be no more than one half the number of hours required for the degree), credit by exam, and ELC may not exceed two thirds of the number of credit hours required for the degree.
 More information about this process can be found on the ELC website.
 Questions can be directed to the ELC Program.

 3.17 Dual Degrees & Double Concentrations

 Students who hold or are enrolled in a master's degree from The University of Memphis may pursue a second master's or doctoral degree with a different major or degree if the academic unit accepts them.
 For a second MM degree, up to 20% of the total combined credit hours for the two degree programs or fifteen credit hours (whichever is greater) may be shared.
 No more than 12 semester hours may be applied toward a second doctoral degree.
-Shared credit hours must be approved by the advisor and graduate coordinator for each degree program.
+Shared credit hours must be approved by the advisor and Assistant Director for Graduate Studies for each degree program.
 Two degrees may be pursued simultaneously or sequentially.
 Each degree must be completed within the designated time limits.